The Waiting Rooms, Warkworth, Northumberland, UK

 - Planted line side garden and gravelled patio with choice of seating, large gas barbecue, bird table, bird bath.

-- Warkworth village, golf course and beach - one mile walk or drive.
+- Warkworth village, golf course and beach - approx one mile away.

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

 - Tourist information centre leaflets/books, maps, SATNAV.
-I hope to be able to increase our WiFi signal by Easter 2014 and offer free WiFi again.
+I hope to be able to increase our WiFi signal and offer free WiFi again.

 - Courtesy Welcome pack provided per booking